-- Network configuration (IP address, Subnet Mask etc.) is done from menu 'Network Configuration'. - Enable the Modbus TCP Slave by setting parameter Modbus TCP Slave to On in menu 'Parameter Set-up / Communication / Ethernet / Modbus TCP Slave'. - Select wanted type of float values in parameter Floating Point Format (also in menu Modbus TCP Slave).
+- Network configuration (IP address, Subnet Mask,....) is done from menu 'Network Configuration'. - Enable the Modbus TCP Slave by setting parameter 'Modbus TCP Slave' to 'On' in menu 'Parameter Set-up / Communication / Ethernet / Modbus TCP Slave'. - Select wanted type of float values in parameter 'Floating Point Format' (also in menu 'Modbus TCP Slave').

-Ftp Server
+FTP Server

-The G5 instrument contains an ftp server that can be used to transfer files between the instrument and an external computer using an ftp client.
-To connect to the instrument the ftp client must login to the instrument with the user ID 'G5User' and the password '1937' (default password).
-Note that the password for the ftp server and the web server can be set in the menu 'Server Configuration'.
-In this menu there are also settings for turning on or off the ftp server and web server.
-By default both ftp server and web server are turned on.
+The G5 instrument contains an FTP server that can be used to transfer files between the instrument and an external computer using an FTP client.
+To connect to the instrument the FTP client must login to the instrument with the user ID 'G5User' and the password '1937' (default password).
+Note that the password for the FTP server and the Web Server can be set in the menu 'Server Configuration'.
+In this menu there are also settings for turning on or off the FTP server and Web Server.
+By default both FTP server and Web Server are turned on.

-The ftp handling can be automatic, e.g. to collect log files once every 24 hours or manual.
+The FTP handling can be automatic, e.g. to collect log files once every 24 hours or manual.

-The ftp client (on an external computer) can access the user area of the instrument flash file system.
-The user area consists of (by default) the BACKUP folder.
-Installed SD-Card and USB memory can also be accessed with ftp.
+The FTP client (on an external computer) can access the user area of the instrument flash file system.
+The user area consists of (by default) the <USER> (/BACKUP) and <LTDSTORE> folder.
+Installed USB memory and SD-Card can also be accessed with FTP and then (by default) the <USB> and <SD> folder.